cepsdev/machines4ceps/README.md

  * cd machines4ceps
  * ./make_machines

 :warning: Build parallelization (make's -j option) is set to 12 in the build script.
 Set the variable __parallelization__ to a value that fits your needs better.
-If you intend to build on a machine where RAM is an issue you should set __paralellization__ to 1.
+If you intend to build on a machine where RAM is an issue you should set __parallelization__ to 1.

 :warning: __Important Remark:__ __machines4ceps__ is maintained in lockstep with __ceps__ which is __not__ referenced as a git submodule.
 If you pull changes into your local copy of machines4ceps make sure that you have the latest version of the __ceps__ repo too.